ErinBejtaa/FaceSense-backend/README.md

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`
-4. You must add your own database in the db variable in "server.js"
+4. You must add your own database in the db variable in `server.js`

-You can get a Clarifai API key [here](https://www.clarifai.com/)